JohnKendrick/PDielec/docs/_sources/software.rst.txt

 Using the same suite of benchmarks on an 8 processor Intel core i9-9900K running at 3.6GHz took 110s.

 On a Windows laptop with an Intel Skylake i7-650, which has 2 processors running at 2.5GHz, the benchmark ran in 1632 seconds.
-On the same muchine but running the Linux operating system the benchmark suite took 346s, making the impact of Windows on performance a substantial four times slower.
+On the same machine but running the Linux operating system the benchmark suite took 346s, making the impact of Windows on performance a substantial four times slower.

 PReader